haoyu-he/maui/README.md

 The matrices of influence nodes and influence values are saved in the `./influence_values` folder, separated by datasets.
 They are saved as `.npz` files in `coo` format.

 For small datasets, we run `*.py`.
-For large datasets, we run `*_sample.py`, which randomly select a subgraph to attack in each round.
+For large datasets, we run `*_sample.py`, which selects a random subgraph to attack in each round.

 In the following sections, we will provide simple commands for running the experiment on small datasets.